Newedge metal, energy traders leave as SocGen cuts headcount

-NEW YORK (Reuters) - Societe Generale’s (SOGN.PA) senior base metals trader, Mike Turek, and Natasha Flora, an energy trader, left the bank in New York on Thursday, as part of a wider retrenchment following the French bank’s takeover of Newedge, two sources told Reuters.
+NEW YORK, Dec 11 (Reuters) - Societe Generale’s senior base metals trader, Mike Turek, and Natasha Flora, an energy trader, left the bank in New York on Thursday, as part of a wider retrenchment following the French bank’s takeover of Newedge, two sources told Reuters.

 The exit of two longstanding members of Newedge’s commodities team were part of broader cuts to the newly merged financial futures desk in the United States and Europe, said two sources familiar with the situation, speaking on condition of anonymity.